stoikerty/emissions-visualisation/_Notes/Notes.md

 ### Fetching the data
 - use generic fetch available on the browser
 - we are not passing data directly to the app in order to respect the boundary between api and user interface. this mitigates future changes to the api allows for structured flexibility

+### Cut corners
+- used chatGPT to accelerate coming up with an initial styled chart. styling can be a bit of a rabbit-hole, and I didn't want to spend too much time reading the rechart docs
+- didn't use css-variables or "mini" design system. for a simple 1-page this can be ok, but a more elaborate design system should be created for efficient re-use of styles
+- Chart component was not extracted into separate component and currently is too opinionated on the styles it contains.
+It is however isolated from other functionality and can be moved out to be shared without a lot of effort
+- omitted the small three-dot icon. the figma-design didn't use an svg, so I skipped this